Feature Story in the Summer 2017 issue of Play & Playground Magazine:

 by Lisa Annis

-BETWEEN THE COMPUTER animation in Pixar movies and PlayStation video games, kids have seen it all these days.
-The first challenge is getting their attention and the second even larger challenge is keeping it.
-It’s the “blue face” generation with heads down and glued to the screen.
-It’s nearly impossible to get kids to engage in raw imaginative play.
+From computer animated Pixar movies to PlayStation video games and beyond, kids have seen it all these days.
+The first challenge is to get their attention, and the second even larger challenge, is keeping it.
+It’s the “blue face” generation with heads down glued to the screen.
+These days, it’s nearly impossible to get kids to engage in raw imaginative play.

 Typical post and platform playgrounds often fail to offer kids extra challenges with layered experiences.
-Traditional playgrounds provide a singular experience and sometimes get only a single visit.
+These playgrounds typically provide a singular experience and sometimes get only a single visit.
 Themed products and environments can bring excitement as they offer added challenges and take kids to that “next level.”
 They’re engaging and keep kids coming back throughout their learning years.
-In themed play, children are immersed in an alternate universe which ignites their imagination.
-It adds a layer of challenge and offers open-ended play.
+In themed play, children are immersed in an alternate universe which ignites their imagination adding layers of challenges, open-ended play and a real connection.

 Companies that offer custom design for theme playgrounds create everything from themed sculptures and site amenities to complete environments.
 Themed playground designs can be realistic or whimsical in nature.
 Popular theme settings could include enchanted forests, farms and barnyards, gardens, and jungles.
 Aviation, sports, nautical, fairytale, health and fitness, cartoon, aquatic, and pirate themes are just a few that can be the inspiration for playgrounds.
 Whatever the imagination can conceive inspires the themed play companies to meet the challenge.